Skat (card game): Possible calls

 Responder must wait for caller to bid or pass before passing herself.

 Except for "pass", only the possible game values are legal calls.
 Therefore, the lowest possible call is 18, which is the lowest possible game value in Skat.
 Players are free to skip intermediate values, although it is common to always pick the lowest available call while bidding.

 The sequence of possible double digit game values, beginning with 18 is 18—20—22—23—24—27—30—33—35—36—40—44—45—46—48—50—54—55—59—60—63—66—70—72—77—80—81—84—88—90—96—99 (triple digit bids are possible albeit rare in a competitive bidding).
-Among German players the values representing null games, especially 23, the most common one, are often replaced by the call “null”.
-Also, numbers are frequently abbreviated by only calling the lower digit of a value not divisible by 10 (e.g. “two” instead of “22” or “five” instead of “45”); this is unambiguous if values are always called out in order and intermediate values never skipped, as is the custom.
+Among German players the values representing null games, especially 23, the most common one, are often replaced by the call "null".
+Also, numbers are frequently abbreviated by only calling the lower digit of a value not divisible by 10 (e.g. "two" instead of "22" or "five" instead of "45"); this is unambiguous if values are always called out in order and intermediate values never skipped, as is the custom.
 (As the German words for "null" and "zero" are identical, this yields the rather unintuitive sequence 18—20—2—0—4—7—30 and so on.)

 Passing out

 If all players pass, the hand is not played and the next dealer shuffles and deals.
 A dealer never deals twice in a row.

 It is common in informal play to play a variant of Skat called Ramsch (junk, rummage) instead of skipping the hand and dealing for the next one.
 The objective in that variant is to make no trick as their points would score negatively.
 This is not part of the sanctioned rules, however.

 In a pass-out game, the player in first seat will be the last one to pass.
-If that player intends to become declarer, however, he has to make a call of at least 18 (picking up the Skat in that situation implies the call).
+If that player intends to become declarer, however, he or she has to make a call of at least 18 (picking up the Skat in that situation implies the call).